Get in touch at or call 01765 640 564

 Whichever species you’ve settled for and whatever you’re working on, if you’re in need of some premium quality timber or timber products, we’re your people!

 We import and stock a wide range of beautiful, durable species from across the world, all machined on site.
-Cladding, fencing, decking, sawn timber and even your woodcare finishes — get in touch with our team today using the button below to enquire about costs and start your project.
+Cladding, fencing, decking, sawn timber and even your woodcare finishes — get in touch with our team today to start your project.